 You can also call the Modern Slavery & Exploitation Helpline on 0800 0121 700 24 hours a day.

-See the ‘Resources’ page for more detailed guidance on how to refer a victim of modern slavery for support.
+See our FAQ on the NRM for more information on how to refer a victim of modern slavery for support.

-The Commissioner’s independence allows him to objectively monitor the effect of government policy relating to modern slavery and hold the government to account with regards to its national and international obligations.
+The Commissioner’s independence allows them to objectively monitor the effect of government policy relating to modern slavery and hold the government to account with regards to its national and international obligations.

 Section 54 of the Modern Slavery Act, also known as the ‘Transparency in Supply Chains clause’, stipulates that a commercial organisation with a turnover of more than £36 million must annually report on steps taken during the financial year to ensure that slavery and human trafficking is not taking place in their organisation.